devsecblueprint/devsecblueprint/docs/blueprint/what-is-application-security.md

 ## Additional Resources

-To help you better understand application security, here are some resources that I'd hand picked out for you to review and look at:
+To help you better understand application security, here are some resources that I've hand picked out for you to review and look at:

 ### Books